thomasclarke1969/documentation/ios/integration/typing-indicator.md

 ## Broadcasting

 Applications can broadcast typing events by calling `sendTypingIndicator:` on `LYRConversation` objects.
 This will send a typing indicator event on behalf of the currently authenticated user.
 All participants in the conversation who are currently online will receive the typing indicator.
-LayerKit supports three typing indicator states: `LYRTypingDidBegin`, `LYRTypingDidPause`, and `LYRTypingDidFinish`.
+LayerKit supports three typing indicator states: `LYRTypingIndicatorActionBegin`, `LYRTypingIndicatorActionPause`, and `LYRTypingIndicatorActionFinish`.

 ```
 // Sends a typing indicator event to the given conversation.
-[conversation sendTypingIndicator:LYRTypingDidBegin];
+[conversation sendTypingIndicator:LYRTypingIndicatorActionBegin];
 ```

 ## Receiving